HSBC shuts Duggal's India hedge fund after outflows

-LONDON HSBC's (HSBA.L) asset management arm is to shut down an India-focused hedge fund run by high-profile manager Sanjiv Duggal, in spite of strong returns last year, after cash withdrawals from investors.
+LONDON HSBC's (HSBA.L) asset management arm said cash withdrawals by investors meant it was to close an India-focused hedge fund run by high-profile manager Sanjiv Duggal and which made strong returns last year.

-A spokesman for HSBC Global Asset Management told Reuters it was to close the India Alpha fund, a long-short equity fund launched in 2007.

 At its peak in 2008 the fund was more than $300 million in size.
 By the end of December it had shrunk to $85 million.